splunk/public-o11y-docs/admin/authentication/SSO/sso-ADSF.rst

    #.
 In the integration filter menu, select :guilabel:`All`.

    #.
-In the :guilabel:`Search` field, search for :guilabel:`Microsoft Entra ID FS`, and select it.
+In the :guilabel:`Search` field, search for :guilabel:`Azure Directory FS`, and select it.

 #.
 In the :guilabel:`Name` field, enter a name for your ADFS SSO integration.